Crystalwarrior/KFO-Server/README.md

 * **music_list** "music list name"
 	- Sets your music list to the given one, or restores the original one if not given any.
 * **music_lists**
-	- Lists all available music lists as established in config/music_lists.yaml.
+	- Lists all available music lists as established in `config/music_lists.yaml`.
-* **mutepm**
-	- Changes your status of being able to receive PMs.
 * **online**
 	- Returns how many players are online.
 * **party**